Link Nurseries social and Horticultural therapy centre

 How we will achieve our goals

 In order to develop the four discreet aspects of the project, and to offer the link facility to a wider community base, the Community Award would accelerate the development of a wider public offering.
-Current fundraising would delay the completion of this community project by two years at least so it would be a huge help if we were successful in winning a Community Award!
+It would be a huge help if we were successful in winning a Community Award!

 Where the money will go